Stock futures rise to start new week following selloff

 The Dow Jones Industrial Average had its worst day in two weeks, losing 2.8 percent and the Nasdaq, which hit an all-time high earlier this week, dropped 2.6 percent.

 Concern that a pullback in the reopening of businesses could hamper demand for energy is pulling oil prices lower.
-Benchmark U.S. crude oil for August delivery lost 55 cents to $37.95 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil for August delivery added 8 cents to $38.57 per barrel in electronic trading on the New York Mercantile Exchange.
 It fell 23 cents on Friday to settle at $38.49 a barrel.

 CLICK HERE TO READ MORE ON FOX BUSINESS